Course Catalog

 5 units

 Introduces the grammar and lexicon of classical Chinese and the language of China's pre-modern canonical writings in philosophy, religion, history, music, visual art, and literature.
 Classical poetry and lyrics are featured.
-Prerequisite(s): course 103 or 104 or 105 or 107; or by consent of instructor.
-(General Education Code(s): TA, IH.)
+Prerequisite(s): CHIN 103 or CHIN 104 or CHIN 105 or CHIN 107; or by consent of instructor.
+(General Education Code(s): TA.)

 CHIN 199